B2B Integration - Complete Guide - Corsica Technologies

 Data and data exchange increasingly power every critical business-to-business process in nearly all industries—from ecommerce to supply chain logistics and procure-to-pay processes.
 Without timely, accurate data, business simply stops.

-B) B2B integration creates significant impact and value
+B) It creates significant impact and value

 From an economic perspective, making better use of data could lead to a “data dividend” of $1.6 trillion in the next four years alone.
 Economists estimate data-enabled efficiency gains could add almost $15 trillion to global GDP by 2030.

-C) There’s a growing need (and growing adoption) of B2B integration
+C) There’s a growing need for it

 To provide a general sense of how pervasive digital connectivity has become and how much it is still growing, you need only to look at the magnitude and momentum of the enabling software and solution markets.
 The global EDI (electronic data interchange) software market alone was $1.5B in 2021 and is projected to reach $3.5B by 2028, whereas iPaaS (the modern equivalent of EDI) is one of the fastest growing segments in B2B integration.
 The iPaaS market is expected to grow from $3.7B in 2021 to $13.9B by 2026, at a CAGR of 30.3%.